 The classic definition of the Southwest, however, is that of archaeologist Erik Reed, who defined the Southwest as the region between Durango, CO and Durango, Mexico, and Las Vegas, NV and Las Vegas, NM – an area including Arizona and New Mexico, southern Utah, southwestern Colorado, parts of southern Nevada and west Texas, and the Mexican states of Sonora and Chihuahua.

-The Archaeological Cultures and Environments links explore the cultural definition of the Southwest, and the region’s distinctive environmental characteristics, physiographic zones, life zones, and riverine microenvironments.
+The thumbnail links above explore the cultural definition of the Southwest, and the region’s distinctive environmental characteristics, physiographic zones, life zones, and riverine microenvironments.
 These pages demonstrate that although the image of the American Southwest as an arid, unforgiving place is most certainly correct, the Southwest is also a land of surprising variability and unsurpassed beauty.